Leadership in Health Disparities Program (LHDP)

 Students matriculate for the summer quarter and pay a reduced tuition rate.
 Participants receive a research assistantship, which covers the research rate tuition and salary covering the estimated cost of living expenses for the six-week program.
 The RA in most instances offsets most, if not all, of the costs.
 Financial aid is not available.

-- May 5, 2023 – Deadline to Register for the Summer Program
+Deadline to apply for the Summer program

 Mark Gutierrez, Assistant Director of the ODME